jf-gomes/finances-app/README.md

 # finances-app
 A finances control app made with JavaScript and React Native.

-This is an idea for an app that allow you to control your finances by adding your gains and expenses.
+This is an idea for an app that allows you to control your finances by adding your gains and expenses.
 That way you can have a general view of your earning per month.

 ## Main features